-Excellence in Resource Management: Utilize best practices in resource management and allocation to support American Baptist College's commitment to sound stewardship.
-(Includes continuous institutional strategic planning.)
+Utilize best practices in resource management and allocation to support American Baptist College's commitment to sound stewardship.
+(Includes continuous institutional strategic planning)

-Strategic Partnerships and Alliances
+4. Strategic Partnerships and Alliances: Excellence in Community Partnerships

-Excellence in Community Partnerships: Pursue alignments with business, industry, government, religious, and civic organizations to create experiential education to facilitate a pathway to economic, social, and educational success for our students and the advancement of our college.
+Pursue alignments with business, industry, government, religious and civic organizations to create experiential education to facilitate a pathway to economic, social, and educational success for our students and the advancement of the College.